s-wayd/s-wayd.github.io/docker_project.md

     docker-compose.yaml

-After it opened a file in vim where I entered in the following information:
+After it opened a file in notepad where I entered in the following information:

     version: '3'
     services: